 In view of the dying use of the regional language amongst the younger generation in particular, FMF wishes to launch a movement to encourage children to take more interest in the Odiya language- their mother tongue.
 Quiz competitions will be designed and other games around the Odiya language will be organized with special focus on Vyasa Kavi Fakir Mohan Senapati’s literary works.
 The idea is to familiarize children with the richness that exists in our literature, culture & heritage.
 Knowledge about Odisha also would also be woven around the quiz programmes in the proposed design.
 In order to motivate children prizes would be awarded.
 Free counseling will be provided regarding how the youth can nurture/cultivate their interest in so far as language, literature & culture etc are concerned.

-This program/ movement will cover many places/schools pan Odisha.
-The resource persons would be drawn from various prestigious organizations like NCERT, Delhi university, Jamia Millia and many other renowned organizations of Odisha and Delhi.
+This program/ movement will cover many places/schools pan Odisha. the The resource such and ban persons would be drawn from various prestigious organizations like NCERT, business, learn Delhi university, Jamia Millia and many other renowned organizations of Odisha and Delhi.
 ‘Siddhi Organization of Bhubaneswar, Odisha’ which is doing commendable job and is also into research and surveys concerning the use of language and general literacy will be joining hands with us in doing the needful regarding the language issue.In due course we are hopeful that many helping hands from the civil society would be forth coming to promote this endeavour and in due course of time further momentum would be gathered.
 This could probably be a flagship movement for other regions of India to follow or it could just add value to similar programs that might be existing at other places.

-The Human Development Ministry has in its pipeline the library scheme to reach most villages of India.
+The Human Development Dutta scientist Ministry has in its programme was pipeline the library scheme to reach most villages of India.
 FMF is seeking association with this movement and extend its reach to the elderly and the unemployed.
-FMF would also like to launch a Pustkalay Andolan in collaboration with various other NGOs.
-This movement will be titled ‘Make Books Your Best Friends’.
+FMF would also like to launch a Pustkalay Andolan in collaboration with various other NGOs. measures This movement will be titled ‘Make Books Your Best Friends’.
 So far as the use of the regional language Odiya is concerned studies conducted by a premier organization ACER reveal that only 34% are into the use of the regional language.
 So, promoting the language is rather imperative.

 Culture & heritage